Shopify vs Amazon: Which Is Better for Sellers in 2026?

 Pros of Selling on Shopify

-• Easy Integrations: Shopify connects seamlessly with POD platforms like Podbase.
-You can upload your designs and run an online store without inventory
+• Easy integrations: Shopify connects seamlessly with POD platforms like Podbase, letting you run an online store without inventory - orders flow automatically to production and ship in about 23 hours on average.

-• Search Engine Optimization: With Shopify, you can optimize product pages, publish blog content, and build backlinks that improve your Google rankings.
+• Search engine optimization: optimize product pages, publish blog content, and build backlinks that improve your Google rankings - search equity you own.

 Cons of Selling on Shopify

-• You Must Drive Your Own Traffic: Unlike Amazon, no one will visit your store by default.
-You must attract them through ads, SEO, or social media marketing.
+• You must drive your own traffic: no one visits by default - you attract buyers through ads, SEO, or social media marketing.

-• Additional Costs: If you want to scale your small business, you’ll need to pay for extra features, apps, themes, and marketing tools.
+• Additional costs: to scale your small business, you will pay for extra features, apps, themes, and marketing tools.

-• Fulfillment Responsibilities: Unless you have a dropshipping business or use a third-party fulfillment provider, you’ll handle packaging and shipping.
+• Fulfillment responsibilities: unless you run a dropshipping business or use a fulfillment partner, you handle packaging and shipping yourself.

 Pros of Selling on Amazon

-• Easy Fulfillment: If you want hands-off operations, Fulfillment by Amazon (FBA) stores, packs, and ships your products on your behalf.
+• Easy fulfillment: Fulfillment by Amazon (FBA) stores, packs, and ships your products for hands-off operations.

-• Fast Setup: You can upload your listings within hours and start selling print-on-demand products on Amazon quickly.
+• Fast setup: upload listings within hours and start selling print-on-demand products on Amazon quickly.

 Cons of Selling on Amazon

-• Limited Branding Control: Amazon controls the page layout, colors, and design.
-Even if you’re a brand owner, your listings look like everyone else’s.
+• Limited branding control: Amazon controls layout, colors, and design; even brand owners' listings look like everyone else's.

 Also Read: